subratkumarnayak02/30_Days_of_Javascript_Challenge/README.md

 # 30 Days of JavaScript Challenge

-Welcome to the Chai aur Code: 30 Days JavaScript Challenge by Aditya!
+Welcome to the Chai aur Code: 30 Days JavaScript Challenge!
 This challenge is designed to help you enhance your JavaScript skills by building projects, solving problems, and learning new concepts every day for 30 days.

 ## Table of Contents